-• Homework (including homework notebooks!) will represent 20% of the final course grade.
+- Homework (including homework notebooks!) will represent 20% of the final course grade. - Quizzes will represent 15% of the final course grade. - Attendance will represent 5% of the final course grade. - The three exams and the final exam will represent 60% of the final course grade.

-- Quizzes will represent 20% of the final course grade. - The six exams and the final exam will represent 60% of the final course grade.
-Example: If your homework average is 85, the average of your quizzes is 75 and the average of your exams and final is 78, then you would compute your grade as follows:
+Example: If your homework average is 85, the average of your quizzes is 70, the average of your attendance grades is 90 and the average of your exams and final is 78, then you would compute your grade as follows:

-• Your grade will then be determined by the following grading scale:
+Your grade will then be determined by the following grading scale:

-Academic Dishonesty: Academic dishonesty in any form is a very serious offense and will incur serious consequences, including but not limited to receiving a grade of F in the course.
-For the college policy on cheating and plagiarism, see the college catalog.
+Academic Dishonesty: Reedley College rules on plagiarism will be strictly enforced.
+Academic dishonesty in any form is a very serious offense and will incur serious consequences, including but not limited to receiving a grade of F in the course.
+The student receiving the grade on their transcript needs to be the person doing the work at ALL times in this class.
+If not, the student will receive an automatic F in the course, and suffer the utmost consequences of plagiarism as set forth by the college's academic regulations.